Wednesday, October 19, 2011

 During one brief encounter with a reporter, a dancer from Thailand was called away for a phone call as soon as she was spotted mingling.
 She returned only seconds later but walked right past, refusing to make eye contact.

-The club’s manager refused to grand the Mirror private interviews with any of the dancers.
+The club’s manager refused to grant the Mirror private interviews with any of the dancers.
 Hall said he wanted to protect them.
 But when pressed on what the dancers needed protection from, he grabbed the tape recorder and ended that portion of the interview.

 As a result, the interviews I could get cost $5 a crack- the price of a tale dance.
 During one such exchange, a Filipino dancer said, “We are now allowed out.
 It is very strict.”